 - The Fact Sheet was approved in April 2006.

 - The Feasibility Report was approved in June 2017.

 - The Memorandum of Agreement (MOA) was signed on December 2017.

-- Stage I construction contract is schedule for award by September 2018.
-Work in 2019 will include clearing and dredging.
+- Stage IB construction contract was awarded January 2019.
+Work in 2019 and 2020 will include clearing and dredging.